 Who doesn’t love holiday leftovers?
-Leftovers are great on day one, but by day two or three, leftovers can become boring and repetitive.
+Leftovers are great the day after.
+However, most of us get sick of them by day 2 or 3.
 What to do with all that towering Tupperware?
 Don’t just reheat, “renovate!”
 Use as much as you can, all in one pan.

 The last thing anyone wants to do is spend more time in the kitchen the days after a large gathering.
 So don’t!